Cantelli Constrained Policy Optimization: Results

-\begin{itemize} \item \textbf{EcoAnt}: A modified version of the brax Ant environment \cite{brax}.
-In this scenario, the agent must maximize forward velocity while managing a limited battery budget and navigating additive action noise to simulate stochastic actuator dynamics.
-High torque usage depletes the battery; if the battery runs dry, the episode terminates. \item \textbf{IcyLake}: A modified version of the gymnasium FrozenLake environment \cite{gymnasium}.
-In this scenario, the agent must traverse a frozen lake grid to reach the goal state.
-There are two types of tiles: deep snow tiles take some effort to move through, while icy tiles are easier to glide over but introduce a small probability of falling over. \end{itemize}
+Although the Safety Gymnasium package provides an excellent set of benchmark environments for CMDPs \cite{safety-gymnasium}, we leverage the benefits of running Just-in-Time (JIT) compiled JAX code end-to-end on the GPU for accelerated experiments \cite{jax}.
+This required translating well-known benchmarks: \begin{itemize}[nosep] \item \textbf{EcoAnt}: A reimplementation of the Ant environment \cite{gae} in MJX.
+In this scenario, the agent must maximize forward velocity, while now managing a limited battery budget and navigating additive action noise to simulate stochastic actuator dynamics. \item \textbf{PointGoal}: A reimplementation of SafetyPointGoal1 from Safety Gymnasium built on top of MJX.
+In this scenario, the agent must navigate toward a randomized target location while avoiding static hazardous areas distributed across the arena. \item \textbf{IcyLake}: A reimplementation version of the gymnasium FrozenLake environment \cite{gymnasium}.
+The agent must traverse a frozen lake grid to reach the goal state while avoiding icy tiles (instead of holes) which accumulate cost. \end{itemize}